THE BRIXTON BROTHEL

 - JOHN REGINALD COUZENS, 44, an Assistant Bank Manager of Summerly Avenue, Reigate.
 Pleaded guilty to five charges of indecent assault and gross indecency.

 John Napier had lived in a first floor flat at 42 Solon Road for many years with his wife, Joyce, who died at the end of 1968.
-By May 1969 police discovered that he had been using his flat as a ‘brothel’ and he had ‘staffed it’ with boys and girls aged between five and 12 – many of whom lived within a few hundred yards of his flat.
-Known as ‘Uncle John’ or ‘Uncle Nap’, he would groom the children using small presents before then paying them for ‘visiting his flat’.
+By May 1969 police discovered that he had been using his flat as a ‘brothel’ and he had ‘staffed it’ with boys and girls aged between four and 12 – many of whom lived within a few hundred yards of his flat.
+Known as ‘Uncle John’ or ‘Uncle Nap’, he and the other men would slowly groom the children by playing games and giving them small presents whilst obscene films were shown and photographs were taken of the men and children.
+The children were then paid by Napier for ‘visiting his flat’.

-John Austin Napier, who is 57 years old, was the principal offender.
-He pleaded guilty to acts of indecency committed on fourteen occasions with nine different children, “between January 1967 and June 1970.
+Napier was the principal offender.
+He pleaded guilty to acts of indecency committed on fourteen occasions with nine different children between January 1967 and June 1970.

 Nine children were named in the indictment but police knew there were many more victims as they also discovered around 5,000 indecent photographs of children – many of which also contained Napier himself.

-It transpired in court that the men had made contact with one another after Napier inserted an advert in a magazine called ‘La Plume’ expressing his “interest in photography”.
+The court heard how the men had made contact with one another after Napier inserted an advert in a magazine called ‘La Plume‘ expressing his “interest in photography”.
 Was La Plume an arty photographic magazine?
 No, it was a contact magazine full of personal ads.

 From Offensive Literature: Decensorship in Britain, 1960-1982 by John Sutherland: